I Carried a Watermelon…

 Dirty Dancing was produced in 1987 and was a huge hit.
 I looked up the box office on IMDB and after costing $6 million, it’s raked in nearly $214 million.

 I vividly remember the very first time I saw it.
 I went on my own on a rainy afternoon (cyclonic rainy!) on the Gold Coast and I found myself utterly bowled over.
 I think I went to see it twice again in the next two weeks.
 Couldn’t get enough!
 I can’t say how many times I’ve seen it since.
 I watched it again so that I could write this piece.
-I found myself completely involved all over again in this ostensibly simple story of first love between a rich Jewish teenage girl and the bad boy from the wrong side of the tracks who has a heart of gold under his leather jacket.
+I found myself completely involved all over again in this ostensibly simple story of first love between a Jewish teenage girl from a rich family and the bad boy from the wrong side of the tracks who has a heart of gold under his leather jacket.

 This film is a fairytale in many ways, an Ugly Duckling story.
 It’s lovely watching Jennifer Grey turn into a swan by the end through the magic of love.
 There are also elements of Cinderella and Sleeping Beauty.